evanmayer/julia-quickstart/README.md

 (Note: If you ever see a command and wonder if it has other options, try `man <command>`, short for manual.
 To quit out of the so-called manpages after reading, press the `Q` key.
 This is a good skill to have.)

 You can use arrow keys to move around and edit text and stuff.
-You'll probably want to find a better text editor for real work, which you may or may not use from the command line.
+This probably isn't the first file you'll want to try editing, but it's fine to have a look around.
+You'll probably want to find a better text editor for real work, which you may or may not invoke from the command line.
 In `nano`, you can use `Ctrl`+`X` to exit the file, as seen at the bottom of the window.

 Now you know where you are, how to see what's around you, and how to open and edit files.